Admonstrator/vpn-routing-policies/README.md

 # VPN Routing policies for GL.iNET routers

 This repository contains routing policies for GL.iNET routers.
 The policies are used to exclude certain domains from the VPN tunnel.
 This is useful if you need access streaming services that are blocked when using a VPN.
-Main usage in Germany.
+Main usage in Germany via Mullvad.

 This list is not complete and will be updated from time to time.
 Feel free to contribute.